 What is a Catalytic Converter?

-A catalytic converter is an essential part in most cars that takes the toxic gasses emitted by a vehicle and converts them into non-toxic gasses.
+A catalytic converter is an essential part in most cars that takes the toxic gasses emitted by a vehicle and converts them into less harmful gasses.

 Think about how often you drive your own car.
 What if every time you drove somewhere you emitted toxic gasses into the air?
 Now think about all the cars you see on the road each day when you drive.
 Think of all the toxic gasses that would be emitted into the air.
 No thanks!